-Current
+C urrent

-1% Decrease 6.10% D oiscount 1% Increase
+1% Decrease D iscount 1% Increase

-7.10% 8.10%
+6.10% 7.10% 8.10%

 Net Pension Liability (Asset) \$ 15,444 \$ (3,421) \$ (19,248)

 Optional Retirement Program ("ORP"): NCC employees may also participate in an OPR under IRS Section 401(a), which is a multiple-employer, defined contribution plan administered by separate vendors - TIAA-Cref, Metropolitan Life, VALIC, an AETNA.
 ORP employer and employee contributions are dictated by State law.
 The ORP provides benefits through annuity contracts and provides retirement and death benefits to those employees who elected to participate in an ORP.
 Benefits are determined by the amount of individual accumulations and the retirement income option selected.
 All benefits generally vest after the completion of one year of service if the employee is retained thereafter.
 Employer contributions are not remitted to an ORP plan until an employee is fully vested.
 As such there are no forfeitures reported by these plans if an employee is terminated prior to vesting.
 Employees who joined an ORP after July 27, 1976 and have less than ten years of service or membership are required to contribute 3% of their salary.
-Those joining on or after April 1, 2012 are required to contributions range from 8% to 15% dependent upon their salary for their entire working career.
-Employer contributions range from 8% to 15% depending upon when the employee was hired.
+Those joining on or after April 1, 2012 are required to contributions range from 8% to 15% depending upon when the employee was hired.
 The employer contributions are equal to 100% of the required contributions deducted from their salaries and remitted on a current basis to the respective ORP.
 For the year ended August 31, 2018, NCC recognized pension expense of approximately \$6.0 million.